Free Knitting Pattern from Lion Brand Yarn, formatted for input to refreshable Braille displays or Braille software

 Size 8 36-inch circular needles

-14 sts = 4 inches [10 cm] in St st. BE SURE TO CHECK YOUR GAUGE.
-When you match the gauge in a pattern, your project will be the size specified in the pattern and the materials specified in the pattern will be sufficient.
-If it takes you fewer stitches and rows to make a 4 in.
-[10 cm] square, try using a smaller size hook or needles; if more stitches and rows, try a larger size hook or needles.
+14 sts = 4 inches [10 cm] in St st. When you match the gauge in a pattern, your project will be the size specified in the pattern and the materials specified in the pattern will be sufficient.
+The needle or hook size called for in the pattern is based on what the designer used, but it is not unusual for gauge to vary from person to person.
+If it takes you fewer stitches and rows to make your swatch, try using a smaller size hook or needles; if more stitches and rows, try a larger size hook or needles.

 Exact gauges is not imporant to this project.